 Packing and international moving companies

-As mentioned earlier, the rules regarding packing vary from company to company, so ask about this when you’re getting your quote.
-Whichever method you choose, paying for the professionals to pack your belongings can reduce the chance of breakages – and in some cases will be mandatory to qualify for insurance.
+The rules regarding packing vary from company to company, so ask about this when you’re getting your quote.
+Whichever method you choose, paying for the professionals to pack your belongings can reduce the chance of breakages.
+In some cases, this is mandatory to qualify for insurance.

 DIY versus using a relocation company

 There are some considerations you need to make before deciding to organize your own move.
 Work out how much you’re actually likely to save by planning everything yourself (after insurance or any customs charges).
 Next, consider your availability.
 Taking care of administrative tasks such as inventories and practical tasks such as packing can take up a lot of time.
 It’s likely you’ll save a lot of time and effort by hiring a relocation company, and you might even save money.